Saddle Padding

 2) Your weight

-With a horse like this, almost any pad can be used but the rider may enjoy a non-slip element with these “wine barrel on legs” horses.
-Neoprene girth liners are also popular with this type of horse.
+With an equine like this, almost any pad can be used but the rider may enjoy a non-slip element with these “wine barrel on legs” equine.
+Neoprene girth liners are also popular with this type of equine.

-Shaped shims that can be added to a regular pad are the best for this type of horse.
-The shims can be placed in the pad, and removed as the horse begins to rebuild his muscling.
+Shaped shims that can be added to a regular pad are the best for this type of equine.
+The shims can be placed in the pad, and removed as the equine begins to rebuild its muscling.

-Almost any pad can be used on a horse like this, the decision between a soft or firm support will lie in the other determining factors.
+Almost any pad can be used on an equine like this, the decision between a soft or firm support will lie in the other determining factors.

-While treeless saddles of any kind are not recommended for this type of horse, the borderline “maybe” horses with this conformation will benefit from a firm support pad, and possibly shims.
+While treeless saddles of any kind are not recommended for this type of equine, the borderline “maybe” equines with this conformation will benefit from a firm support pad, and possibly shims.

-Our line of custom made Skito saddle pads offers a very breathable, shock absorbing performance and mate perfectly with our saddles.
+Skito Saddle Pads offer a very breathable, shock absorbing performance and pair perfectly with our saddles.